 Effectiveness of Opioids for Pain Control is Questionable while Chiropractic Spinal Manipulation is Recommended

 The opioid epidemic.
 It’s in the news.
 Plainville does not2 escape the opioid issue.
-Layden Chiropractic knows some Plainville chiropractic patients with Plainville back pain struggle with opioids that were, at some point, prescribed to assist them in coping with their back pain and now desire to be done with them.
+Layden Chiropractic sees some Plainville chiropractic patients with Plainville back pain struggle with opioids that were, at some point, prescribed to assist them in coping with their back pain and now want to be done with them.
 Layden Chiropractic understands and is prepared to help Plainville back pain sufferers get relief without opioid drugs.
 The effectiveness of opioid drugs for control of Plainville back pain is doubted while spinal manipulation such as offered at Layden Chiropractic is suggested.

 WHY OPIOIDS FOR BACK PAIN